 “Moses reflected the glory of God, but you and I may radiate the glory of God.
 When we meditate on God’s Word and in it see God’s Son, then the Spirit transforms us!
 We become more like the Lord Jesus Christ as we grow ‘from glory to glory.”

-One of our main goals as believers is to be more like Christ and this happens only by the helping of the Holy Spirit.
+One of our main goals as believers is to be more like Christ, and this happens only with the help of the Holy Spirit.

 He gives us hope

 Hope.
 Such a beautiful word filled with promise, but sometimes it’s hard to conjure up, isn’t it?
 The Holy Spirit gives us hope that carries us through times of darkness and uncertainty.
 Hope gives us the power to keep going.
 Let the Holy Spirit give you all the hope you need.